Bai Yulu

-Bai Yulu (白雨露; born 10 July 2003) is a Chinese professional snooker player who competes both on the women's tour and the main World Snooker Tour.
-A former world junior champion, she is the reigning women's world champion, having won the 2024 and 2025 World Women's Snooker Championships.
-The first player from mainland China to win the women's world title, she received a two-year tour card to the main professional World Snooker Tour from the start of the 2024–25 snooker season.
-At the 2024 UK Championship, Bai became the first female player to win three matches at a professional ranking event.
+As the reigning World Women's Champion, Bai received a two-year tour card to the main professional World Snooker Tour from the start of the 2024–25 snooker season.
+In the 2024 UK Championship qualifiers, she became the first female player to win three matches at a professional ranking event.
+At the 2025 International Championship, she made a 145 break, the highest ever recorded by a female player in professional competition.

-Yulu holds the record for the highest official century break by a female player, making a 145 at the 2025 International Championship.

 Early life

 Bai Yulu was born in Weinan, Shaanxi.
 Her parents went to work in Dongguan, Guangdong when she was a child.
-After she started school, she moved to Dongguan to live with her parents.
+Aged eight, she moved to Dongguan to live with her parents.
+Her father, Bai Shuangjian, bought her a small snooker table that she played on, and from 2013 she started having lessons, coached by Li Jianbing.